 - I like that they added free eBooks in the tuition of each course.
 This helped me make sure I had the book on day 1 of each class without waiting for books to arrive.

-- I like that I can pay for my son’s classes with Paypal.
-This allowed me to use sales from books I’d sold through the College Credit Marketplace swap Facebook group.
+- I liked that I can pay for my son’s classes with Paypal.

-- I like Straighterline’s video lesson format.
+- I liked Straighterline’s video lesson format.
 Since a couple of their courses didn’t have the video lesson format (Microbiology and Statistics) this can also be classified as what I didn’t like!

 - I liked that my son could do all of his courses without my help (after the first one!)